Meme1079/PsychWiki/PsychWiki_Source/Value Setting & Getting Functions.md

 # General Setters
 ### setProperty(variable:String, value:Dynamic)
-Returns a current variable from PlayState's name.
-And set's the new value of the variable.
+Sets the current variable PlayStates name with a new value.

 - `variable` - The tag of the object or object variable name.
 - `value` - The new value to be set.

 Examples:
-- Setting the player's current health to 100%: `setProperty('health', 2)`.
+- Setting the players current health to 100%: `setProperty('health', 2)`.
 - Changing the object x value: `setProperty('object.x', 100)`.
 - Skipping a countdown: `setProperty('skipCountdown', true)`.

 ### setPropertyFromClass(classVar:String, variable:String, value:Dynamic)
-Works similar to `setProperty()`, but can be used to access a variable inside a Class other than PlayState.
+Sets the current variable inside a class in the PlayStates name with a new value, works similar to `setProperty()`.

 - `classVar` - The name of the class variable to access the `variable` inside of it.
 - `variable` - The object variable name inside of the class variable.